flexie/eas-4803-8803-ccs/docs/homework.md

 This command should finish without errors.

+-->

-## Docker (not necessary for homework but important for project)
+## Docker

-Docker is a platform which builds a virtual machine/container for you in case some softwares above cannot be installed/processed in the environment on your local machine.
-Thus, we suggest you first try to install the softwares above and do the programming exercises on your local machine.
-The exercises should work well in apple/linux machines.
-If it renders problems on your machine (especially a windows one), you could install docker and follow the steps below to run julia sessions in a virtual environment.
+In this course, we will have a couple of coding assignments where you can run numerical experiments for CO$_2$ dynamics simulation and also seismic wave-based simulations with developed softwares.
+Docker is a platform which builds a virtual machine/container for you with the docker image that is set-up by us and is equipped with pre-installed softwares.
+With Docker, you can run software without the tedious installation process.

 First install docker for your system